1.0 Are there any limits on what CAO can be run against?

 4.0 CAO sometimes produces an empty 'super-FLAC' sized at 0 bytes and unplayable.
 What's wrong?

-First of all, make sure you are using CAO Version 1.01 or later: code additions in that version should mean this doesn’t happen any more, though unfortunately it cannot guarantee that it will never happen again.
-It seems that there’s a bug (or feature: opinion is divided on the subject!) in ffmpeg, whereby only a certain of memory is allocated to dealing with graphics elements stored in audio files, and a large piece of album art will exhaust that memory.
+First of all, make sure you are using CAO Version 1.01 or later: code additions in that version should mean this doesn't happen any more, though unfortunately it cannot guarantee that it will never happen again.
+It seems that there's a bug (or feature: opinion is divided on the subject!) in ffmpeg, whereby only a certain amount of memory is allocated to dealing with graphics elements stored in audio files, and a large piece of album art will exhaust that memory.
 CAO has now bumped that memory amount up very substantially, but there can be no guarantee that a particularly large piece of album art will not exceed even the new allowance.

 Therefore, the workaround is to use a graphical tag editor (such as Kid3) to export the album art from the source FLACs and them delete it from all the source FLACs.
 Run CAO at this point and it should run without a problem and create a playable super-FLAC.
 Use the graphical tag editor to then add back the album art you previously saved.
-An alternative is to re-tag the source FLACs (using Kid3 or even CCDT) with new artwork that is significantly small than the original (say, 500×500 rather than 4000×4000!).
-Either approach means you ask much less of the album art handling capabilities of ffmpeg, CAO’s underlying merge engine.
+An alternative is to re-tag the source FLACs (using Kid3 or even CCDT) with new artwork that is significantly small than the original (say, 500x500 rather than 4000x4000!).
+Either approach means you ask much less of the album art handling capabilities of ffmpeg, CAO's underlying merge engine.

 5.0 Why do I see a message about "CAO is already running"?